minimuutti/minimuutti.github.io/en/info/index.md

 * 2.1.2016 New photos added in category; Pictures of Miki
 * 1.1.2016 New photos added in category; Winter
 * 1.1.2016 Updated activation post; Something else -game
-* 18.12.2015 New activation post; Sniffing course
-* 18.12.2015 New activation post; Pill jars
-* 5.12.2015 New activation post; Under the dome